 The summit is designed to publicize the impacts of natural hazards and to seek solutions and policy changes to reduce suffering of people… People will understand that significant technological advancements in the past few decades have been made.

 Program Committee Members:

-- Peter J. Hotez, M.D., Ph.D.
-(NAM), Dean of the National School of Tropical Medicine, Baylor College of Medicine
+- Peter Hotez, M.D., Ph.D.
+(NAM), Dean, National School of Tropical Medicine, Baylor College of Medicine

-- W. Nim Kidd, Chief, Texas Division of Emergency Management
+- Nim Kidd, Chief, Texas Division of Emergency Management (TDEM)

 - Chandra Womack, P.E., Texas Windstorm Insurance Association; Aran & Franklin

-TAMEST was co-founded in 2004 by the Honorable Kay Bailey Hutchison and Nobel Laureates Michael S. Brown, M.D. and Richard E. Smalley, Ph.D.
-With more than 300 members and 18 member institutions, TAMEST is composed of the Texas-based members of the three National Academies (National Academy of Medicine, National Academy of Engineering, and National Academy of Sciences), the Royal Society and the state’s 11 Nobel Laureates.
+TAMEST (The Academy of Medicine, Engineering and Science of Texas) was co-founded in 2004 by the Honorable Kay Bailey Hutchison and Nobel Laureates Michael S. Brown, M.D., and Richard E. Smalley, Ph.D.
+With more than 330 members, 11 Nobel Laureates and 18 member institutions, TAMEST is composed of Texas-based members of the three National Academies (National Academy of Medicine, National Academy of Engineering and National Academy of Sciences) and other honorific organizations.
 We bring together the state’s brightest minds in medicine, engineering, science and technology to foster collaboration, and to advance research, innovation and business in Texas.